devopsacademyau/academy/classes/02class/exercises/c02-network08/tkav/README.md

   - What is going to happen by default?
 Everything allowed or denied?
     ```
-    All inbound and outbound traffic is allowed by default.
+    All inbound is denied by default and outbound traffic is allowed by default.
     ```